johnlacomba/ollama-go-client-1/README.md

 ## Usage

 After running the application, you can input prompts to communicate with the Ollama LLM.
 The client will send the prompts to the model and display the responses.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.